 Estimated Cost: FREE – $50.
 This depends on whether your local municipality.

-The good news is there are no Federal Licensing requirements to start a cleaning business, Yeah!.
+The good news is there are no Federal Licensing requirements to start house a cleaning business, Yeah!
 (Another reason the cleaning industry is so easy to jump into!)
-BUT, some states and/or local municipality may require a business or occupational license to conduct business in your area.
+But, some states and/or local municipalities may require a business or occupational license to conduct business in your area.

 A business license (also called an occupational license) is basically a permit that allows you to conduct business in your local jurisdiction.
 When you apply and are approved, you will be authorized to conduct your business in the specified geographical area.

-For instance the city municipality in my area requires what they call a ‘Business Tax’.
+For instance, the city municipality in my area requires what they call a ‘Business Tax’.
 It is their version of an occupational license.
-For a residential cleaning company the ‘ta’ is $50.
+For a residential cleaning company, the ‘tax’ is $50.
 Which really is not very much.

 Not sure if your area requires a business license?
-The easiest way to know, is to call your local municipality and ask.
-That is what I did.
-It was a 5 minute call between wait time and conversation.
+The easiest way to know is to call your local municipality and ask.
+That is what I did and it was a 5-minute call between wait time and conversation.

-Estimated Cost: Dependent on number of employees and business size
+Estimated Cost: Dependent on the number of employees and the size of your business

 You will want to get business insurance for your cleaning business.
 Accidents happen, we don’t like to admit it, but they do!